vminfant/pyspark_projects/netflix/netflix.md

 * Add a column to produce the total number of seasons for TV Shows.
   * Column name should be `no_of_seasons`.
   * Produce `no_of_seasons` as `null` if the 'type` is _Movie_
-* Split the `directors` and `actors` into individual rows to perform analytics related to actors and directors
+* Split the `directors` and `cast` into individual rows to perform analytics related to actors and directors

 ## Output